UHF (70cm) Amateur Radio DMR Repeater in Plymouth

 Remember, one of the main advantages of DMR is that the two time slots can be used simultaneously, as if they were two separate repeaters.
 This means that a QSO can be in progress between two local RF users on TS1 TG9, and at the same time another local RF user can be having a QSO with a remote user through a reflector on TS2 TG9.

-By default, this repeater will connect reflector 4400 which is TG2350 (UK wide).
-Most UK repeaters on the BrandMeister network will have this talk group connected by default.
+By default, this repeater will connect reflector 4426 which is TG23526 (HUBNet UK).
+HUBNet has crosslinks to other amateur radio networks including many analogue repeaters and gateways, so there's always a good selection of people in there!
 If you wish to connect a different talk group, you need to find the corresponding reflector number for it and then place a one second private call to that number to connect it.
 Common reflector numbers are:

 Text messages and private calls may be made over BrandMeister but please be aware that during a private call, you are denying the use of that time slot to everyone else.
 Please use TS1 for private calls, text messages and other experimentation, and be sure to make sure there is no QSO in progress on TS1 TG9 before doing so.